 Finally, on veganism helping him to stay injury-free, the footballer added: “When I started out I had quite a lot of injuries… Ultimately, what you’re feeding yourself has a bearing on how you’re going to perform.

 “You’re never going to be bulletproof, but if you’re feeding yourself good food and making sure you’re eating the right supplements, I think you reduce the chances of getting any niggling injuries.
 Touch wood, I’ve not had any major problems since then and hopefully I can keep fit and play as many games as I can.”

 Fans of the footballer no doubt share this hope.
-Perhaps a vegan diet, or just a more conscious diet, is the key to preventing and minimising injuries obtained on the pitch and in everyday life after all.
+Perhaps a vegan athlete diet, or just a more conscious diet, is the key to preventing and minimising injuries obtained on the pitch and in everyday life, after all.